 Our common stock is traded publicly and various securities analysts follow our financial results and issue reports on us.
 These reports include information about our historical financial results as well as the analysts' estimates of our future performance.
 The analysts' estimates are based upon their own opinions and are often different from our estimates or expectations.
 If our operating results are below the estimates or expectations of public market analysts and investors, our stock price could decline.
-In December 2007, a securities class action litigation was brought against us and such actions are frequently brought against other companies following a decline in the market price of their securities.
+In December 2007, a securities class action litigation and associated derivative lawsuits was brought against us and such actions are frequently brought against other companies following a decline in the market price of their securities.
+These lawsuits were dismissed on March 2009.
 If our stock price is volatile, we may become involved in this type of litigation in the future.
 Any litigation could result in substantial costs and a diversion of management's attention and resources that are needed to successfully run our business.